Speed limits in the United States by jurisdiction: Oklahoma

+Existing speed limits on rural turnpikes like the Will Rogers Turnpike and Chickasaw Turnpike will not be changed as part of this action.

 Oregon

 The highest posted speed limit in Oregon is 70 mph on I-84 east of The Dalles, I-82 and US 95 (trucks 65 mph).
 Oregon state statutes allow for a maximum speed limit of 70 mph on rural interstate highways, and the law gives the Oregon Department of Transportation (ODOT) discretion to define which freeway segments to post the 70 mph speed limit.
 ODOT did not raise speed limits beyond 65 mph on other freeways, and strongly opposed legislative efforts to raise the maximum allowable speed limit.
 However, in July 2015, Governor Kate Brown signed a bill raising speed limits on several highways in eastern Oregon; the bill included provisions to raise the speed limit to 70 mph on I-84 and US 95.
 It was announced on October 6, 2017, that the truck speed limit will be increasing to 60 mph on rural interstate highways where the car speed limit is 65 mph as soon as new signs are posted.
 In all rural areas in Oregon, the speed limit is 55 unless otherwise posted.

 Until 2002, Oregon state law required that all speed limit signs omit the word LIMIT from their display.
 The reasoning behind this was related to the explicit "basic speed" law that existed, which allowed citation for exceeding speeds "too fast for conditions" regardless of the posted speed.
 The typeface of the numerals on the signs varies greatly depending on which jurisdiction made the sign, due to its non-standardized design.
 In 2002, the Oregon Department of Transportation revised its supplement to the MUTCD, mandating the omission of the word LIMIT except on signs posted on Interstate highways and within city limits.
 As of 2014, ODOT has replaced nearly all SPEED signs posted on Interstates with SPEED LIMIT signs, but it was left to the various city governments to replace signs in their jurisdictions at their leisure, if at all.
 Thus, older SPEED signs are still a common sight across the state.